PublicDataWorks/verdad/prompts/Stage_4_review_prompt.md

     - The **full transcription of the entire audio file**.
     - This is the **primary source material** and the most important input.
+    - The transcription **may contain multiple languages** mixed together.

 2. **Audio Metadata**